Garden Building – The Style

 - Best suited material for a 20-degree or higher pitch.

-- Concrete interlocking tiles are more common on larger timber structures as opposed to smaller due to their heavy weight.
+- Concrete interlocking tiles are more common on larger timber structures as opposed to smaller ones due to their weight.

-- General pitch is at 35 degrees minimum.
+- For a general pitch of 35 degrees minimum.

 - Available in a huge range of colours, sizes, and shapes.